The Homotopy Braces Formality Morphism: G-infinity -morphism and relation to D. Tamarkin's quantization

-\begin{lemma} The maps $L_\infty\to \Br_\infty$ and $L_\infty \to C_\bullet(\FM_2)$ are up to homotopy uniquely determined by the image of the binary generator. \end{lemma} \begin{proof} It follows from degree reasons; there are no classes of appropriate degrees in $H(\Br_\infty)\cong H(\FM_2)\cong e_2$. \end{proof} \begin{cor} The $n$-ary generator is mapped under $L_\infty \to C_\bullet(\FM_2)$ to the fundamental chain of $\FM_2(n)$, possibly up to (irrelevant) boundaries. \end{cor} \begin{proof} It is known that the map sending the $n$-ary generator to the fundamental chain of $\FM_2(n)$ is a map of operads.
-We also know that our map send the binary generator to the fundamental chain of $\FM_2(2)$.
-Hence both maps must agree by the lemma, possibly up to boundaries. \end{proof}
+\begin{lemma} The maps $\Lie_\infty^{(1)}\to \Br_\infty$ and $\Lie_\infty^{(1)} \to C_\bullet(\FM_2)$ are up to homotopy uniquely determined by the image of the binary generator. \end{lemma} \begin{proof} It follows from degree reasons; there are no classes of appropriate degrees in $H(\Br_\infty)\cong H(\FM_2)\cong \Ger$. \end{proof} The following statement has already been verified in section \ref{sec:proofsof4and5}, but let us re-state it here. \begin{cor} The $n$-ary generator is mapped under $\Lie_\infty^{(1)} \to C_\bullet(\FM_2)$ to the fundamental chain of $\FM_2(n)$. \end{cor} \begin{proof} It is known that the map sending the $n$-ary generator to the fundamental chain of $\FM_2(n)$ is a map of operads.
+We also know that our map sends the binary generator to the fundamental chain of $\FM_2(2)$.
+Hence both maps must agree by the lemma, possibly up to homotopy.
+But there are no degenerate semi-algebraic chains and hence no elements in $C_\bullet(\FM_2)$ of degrees exceeding the dimension of $\FM_2(n)$.
+Hence the homotopy must necessarily be zero, and hence the generators are indeed mapped to the fundamental chains as claimed. \end{proof}